Smink123/weather-api/README.md

 ## Introduction

 A weather forecast site using a weather API.
 This project was made in accordance with the Odin Project's Weather App project.
+It was one of my first opportunities working with an API and manipulating the DOM directly.

+## Introduction

+This project utilises a weather API to provide users with up-to-date weather information for any location they search for.
+Inspired by the Odin Project's Weather App project, this project marked one of my initial experiences working with APIs and directly manipulating the DOM.

+Through this project, I gained experience in integrating external data sources, handling API responses, and dynamically updating the user interface based on retrieved data.

-## How to use
+## Features

-Users can search for any location by typing in their city or town into the search bar.
-In the results section, users will be shown the current temperature and details, in addition to a forecast for the next three days.
+- **Location Search**: Users can find weather information for any location by typing in the name of their city or town into the search bar.

+- **Current Weather Display**: Upon searching, users are presented with the current temperature and detailed weather information for the specified location.

+- **Three-Day Forecast**: In addition to the current weather, users can view a forecast for the next three days.

+- **Dynamic Color Scheme**: The color scheme of the interface dynamically adjusts based on the temperature, providing visual cues to users.

 ## Technologies Used